MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 - M = Embodied emissions of a software system
 - R = Functional unit (e.g. carbon per additional user, API-call, ML job, etc)

+Note that (E * I) + M over a chose timeframe is our GHG for that time.
+So there is no extra measuring effort in order to have both metrics available.

 We will first have a look at what are [possible functional units (R)](#our-functional-units) and [how to choose them](#how-to-choose-your-functional-unit).

 Then we discuss what tools we like to use to [measure](#our-practical-measurement-and-calculation-approach) the energy consumed by a software system (E) and [what should be in- and excluded for this](#what-to-measure), what [tools to use to convert the measured energy into gCO2eq](#electricity-maps-paragraph) based on the location-based marginal carbon emissions (I), and lastly how to [measure the embodied emissions of a software system (M)](#embodied-emissions-paragraph) based on what must be included and what can be excluded for this.

-Also note that (E * I) + M over a chose timeframe is our GHG for that time.
-So there is no extra measuring effort in order to have both metrics available.

 ##### Our Functional Units